chgeuer/chgeuer.github.io/_posts/2015-09-16-vm-ha-in-arm-needs-more-than-availabilitysets.md

 }
 ```

 The `variables` section contains values derived from the `deploymentName` parameter, and some constants, such as the instance count for the frontend nodes (the VMs).
 Noteworthy here is the `math.modulo2` helper array, which we'll see in action later.
-(Azure Resource Manager )

 ```json
 {